withastro/astro/packages/integrations/vercel/README.md

 **Type:** `boolean`<br>
 **Available for:** Edge, Serverless, Static

-When enabled, a [Image Service](https://docs.astro.build/en/reference/image-service-reference/) powered by the Vercel Image Optimization API will be automatically configured and used in production.
+When enabled, an [Image Service](https://docs.astro.build/en/reference/image-service-reference/) powered by the Vercel Image Optimization API will be automatically configured and used in production.
 In development, a built-in Squoosh-based service will be used instead.

 ```js
 // astro.config.mjs